mjl-/mox/README.md

 Pull requests for bug fixes and new code are welcome too.
 If the changes are large, it helps to start a discussion (create a ticket) before doing all the work.

+By contributing (e.g. code), you agree your contributions are licensed under the MIT license (like mox), and have the rights to do so.

 ## Where can I discuss mox?